 Also, the cafes are just fantastic!
-Hipster crowd and cool atmosphere make the cafes in the city very cozy.
+The Hipster crowd and cool atmosphere make the cafes in the city very cozy.

-For travel-lovers like me, it’s a perfect location because you can easily reach other cities in the country or take a train to Paris, Brussels, Berlin, and London.
+For travel lovers like me, it’s a perfect location because you can easily reach other cities in the country or take a train to Paris, Brussels, Berlin, and London.

 10. Are there any bad things about Amsterdam?

 And yeah, thousands of tourists come here every day, so when you want to reach somewhere on foot or bike, it can take a while because the streets are packed.

 11. What are your favorite things to do in Amsterdam?

-The city center is very photogenic, especially the Seven Bridges – a place from where you can see 7 bridges one after the other along a canal.
+The city center is very photogenic, especially the Seven Bridges – a place from where you can see seven bridges one after the other along a canal.
 It’s so beautiful!

 12. How can you make new friends in Amsterdam?

-I didn’t have the same luck with locals though.
-Nevertheless, Dutch people are always very friendly, so it’s pretty easy to engage with them.
+I didn’t have the same luck with locals, though.
+Nevertheless, Dutch people are always very friendly, so engaging with them is pretty easy.

 13. Do you hang out with locals or foreigners mostly?

 The only locals I hang out with are my fiancé’s group of friends.
 I also interact with expat communities in Amsterdam, mostly with students and travelers.

 14. Where is your favorite place in Amsterdam to meet friends?

-We don’t have a standard place to hang out, but it’s usually a bar or a café (coffee shop in the Netherlands is the place where people use soft drugs).
+We don’t have a standard place to hang out, but it’s usually a bar or a café (a coffee shop in the Netherlands is where people use soft drugs).